IowaDave/avr-dx/_posts/2024-05-21-serial-output-the-hardware-way.md

 ### Solution to #3 - a Passive, Intermediary Arduino

 Signals emerging from a microcontroller need to pass through a "go-between" device on their way to a computer.
 FTDI devices cost money and require specialized driver software.
-A spare Arduino Uno or Nano (classic) can also serve, as follows:
+A spare Arduino Uno or Nano (classic) can also serve, as follows (See Figure 1, below):

 * Upload a blank program onto the Arduino board.